CustomTypeOne/LoopPatches/README.md

 No patch changes are required for mmol/L users.
 Not sure about conversion of units - might need to enter values in mg/dL regardless of the units selected in Apple Health.
 Start by multiplying value in mmol/L by 18 when setting a Threshold.

-## To Confirm the Patches were Applied Before Building
+## Confirm the Patch Code Before Building

 In the Xcode window, left pane, you will notice the letter M appears by modified files.